davistdaniel/chempleter/README.md

 * What can Chempleter do?

     * Currently, Chempleter accepts an intial molecule/molecular fragment in SMILES format and generates a larger molecule with that intial structure included, while respecting chemical syntax.
+It also shows some interesting descriptors.

     * It can be used to generate a wide range of structural analogs which the share same core structure (by changing the sampling temperature) or decorate a core scaffold iteratively (by increasing generated token lengths)